Common anxiety signs and symptoms include:

 - You feel like you're worrying too much and it's interfering with your work, relationships or other parts of your life

-- Your fear, worry or anxiety is upsetting to you
+- Your fear, worry or anxiety is upsetting to you and difficult to control

 - You feel depressed, have trouble with alcohol or drug use, or have other mental health concerns along with anxiety